-Good to be in neighborhood.
+Good to be in the neighborhood.
 Please tell us a little about yourself and your background.
 What were you doing before?

 I did my Masters from Ohio State University in Electrical Engg.
-Also hold down a full-time job at a software company managing the network infrastructure for their datacenter.
+Also, hold down a full-time job at a software company managing the network infrastructure for their datacenter.

 SwarmLocal was envisioned during the 2011 Occupy Wall Street protests and then the Arab Spring movements.
-The goal was to create a service that could leverage the power of the anonymous collective in close proximity by allowing real time communication.
+The goal was to create a service that could leverage the power of the anonymous collective in close proximity by allowing real-time communication.
 Inspired by the behavior of bees in a swarm and hence the name SwarmLocal.
 To that end the ‘swarms’ in SwarmLocal are mobile and the users anonymous.
 The app is free and available at AppStore and Google Play.

 Cool idea.
 How long have you been developing apps?
 Is it your first app?